Please note, classes and lab sessions are held in person at MaineGeneral Medical Center in Augusta, ME

-The Phlebotomy Certificate includes coursework designed to provide the necessary skills and knowledge to be eligible to take the ASCP – American Society for Clinical Pathology Board Certification Exam.
+The Phlebotomy certificate includes coursework designed to provide the necessary skills and knowledge to be eligible to take the ASCP PBT, American Society for Clinical Pathology Board of Certification Phlebotomy Technician Exam.
 This certificate also provides additional foundational general education coursework applicable and transferable to other degree programs.

 More Phlebotomy Information

 To prepare students for successful completion of the ASCP PBT, American Society for Clinical Pathology Board of Certification Phlebotomist Technician Exam and provide a general education transfer foundation for transfer into other degree program

 Upon successful completion of the Phlebotomy program, the graduate is expected to:

 - Be prepared and eligible to take the ASCP PBT, American Society for Clinical Pathology Board of Certification Phlebotomist Technician Exam.